W4RH4WK/MinimalFileManager/README.md

 been created for you.
 If you encounter problems do not hesitate looking at the code, I tried keeping it clean and simple.

-You can find the implementation code in the `app` directory.
+You can find the implementation code inside the `app` directory.

 ### How to customize the navigation
-The navigation bar on top of the page is pulled from the file `data/nav.html`
+The navigation bar on top of the page is pulled from the file `data/nav.html`.

 ### How to customize the page
 The two main files you want to look at are `tpl/layout.html.twig` and